Locating Rydberg Decay Error in SWAP-Leakage Reduction Circuit Protocol: Numerical Results

-In our \textit{critical decoder}, we assume the undetected leakage is measured to be 0/1 with equal probability.
-We adapt \textit{critical decoder} from \textit{located decoder} by assuming that once a leakage is detected in each round, the probability that \textit{leakage}\&\textit{leakage} instance is bound to happen after the first CNOT gate and re-weight the edges representing data qubit error.
-This over-estimate its probability but it guarantee that we can locate the \textit{critical fault}.
-We compare the three decoders when $R_e = 0.9$ and the ratio of detected leakage is $50\%$.
-The result is shown in Fig.\ref{fig6}.
-It reveals that only \textit{critical decoder} preserves the distance.
-The difference lies in what kinds of errors a \textit{critical fault} introduce.
-For \textit{trivial decoder}, a \textit{critical fault} introduce two non-located error alone one logical operator so it degrades the distance definitely.
-For \textit{located decoder}, it introduce one located error and one non-located error.
-This condition is less harmful than the condition above but it still degrades the distance \footnote{For $d = 3,5$, one or two critical faults are enough to introduce logical error for both trivial decoder and located decoder.
-For $d = 7$, three critical faults are needed to introduce a logical error while two critical faults are enough to introduce logical error.
+The result is shown in Fig.\ref{fig7}.
+It reveals that only the \textit{critical decoder} preserves the distance.
+The difference in effective error distance lies in what kinds of errors a \textit{critical fault} introduces.
+For the \textit{trivial decoder}, a critical fault introduces two non-located errors along one logical operator, so the distance is degraded.
+For the \textit{located decoder}, it introduces one located error and one non-located error.
+This condition is less harmful than the condition above, but it still degrades the distance \footnote{For $d = 3,5$, one or two critical faults are enough to introduce a logical error with both trivial decoder and located decoder.
+For $d = 7$, three critical faults are needed to introduce a logical error with a located decoder, while two critical faults are enough to introduce a logical error with a trivial decoder.
 For all conditions, the error distance is lower than $d_e = \frac{d+1}{2}$}.
-Single \textit{critical fault} is enough to introduce logical error in $d = 3$ code.
-However, for \textit{critical decoder} a \textit{critical fault} introduces two located error.
-Since a code with distance $d$ corrects $d-1$ located error, at least $d_e = \frac{d+1}{2}$ is needed to introduce a logical error.
-Its error distance for critical fault is the same with traditional pauli error so it does not introduce additional harm to sub-threshold scaling.
+One \textit{critical fault} is enough to introduce a logical error in a $d = 3$ code.
+However, with the \textit{critical decoder}, a critical fault introduces two located errors.
+Since a code with distance $d$ corrects $d-1$ located errors, at least $d_e = \frac{d+1}{2}$ gate errors are required to introduce a logical error.
+The error distance for the critical fault is the same as the traditional Pauli error, so it does not introduce additional harm to the sub-threshold scaling.